The Highfield School

-The Highfield School is a coeducational secondary school and sixth form located in Letchworth, Hertfordshire.
-The Highfield School teaches from Year 7 through to Year 13.
+The Highfield School is a coeducational secondary school and sixth form in Letchworth, Hertfordshire.
+Pupils are from Year 7 to Year 13.
 The school is part of the Letchworth Sixth Form Consortium with Fearnhill School.
-It received a with outstanding features OFSTED grade.

 Original buildings

 The original school buildings were designed using a system of standard prefabricated components, and construction work started in May 1964.
 The prefabrication system used was SEAC Mark 1 (2' 8" Steel).

 The buildings

-In January 2017 the school moved into a new purpose-built £15 million building beside the old one, the latter being consequently demolished.
-The new building was fully financed by the Education Funding Agency.
+In January 2017 the school moved into a purpose-built £15 million building beside the old one, the latter being demolished.
+The new building was financed by the Education Funding Agency.
 Originally North Hertfordshire District Council turned down the application on the grounds that the development would have a detrimental effect on neighbouring residential areas "due to its size and proximity to nearby buildings."
 They also raised concerns regarding the quality of the design.
-However, the planning inspector dismissed these claims stating that the building would not have an adverse effect on the locale.
+However, the planning inspector dismissed these claims, stating that the building would not have an adverse effect on the locale.

-The new building is composed of three major blocks: Unwin, Parker and Howard.
+The new building is composed of three blocks: Unwin, Parker and Howard.
 Each block contains a group of subject, for example Unwin has sciences and Parker has humanities.